ansys/pyansys-dev-guide/doc/source/getting-started/basic.rst

 -----------------

-This is an overview on how to create your own PyAnsys repository in the `PyAnsys GitHub organization`_.
+This is an overview on how to create your own PyAnsys repository in the Ansys GitHub organization.
 A repository is generally a project for a particular PyAnsys library.

 #. **Create the repository:** Create a repository from the